Ford Maverick (US) review

 What is it like on the inside?

-For example, the doors are designed to tuck away those big water bottles hydration enthusiasts seem to cling to, with the armrest cut in a way that doesn’t impede access.
+There are plenty of clever touches that maximize the Mav’s utility.
+For example, the doors are designed to tuck away those big water bottles hydration enthusiasts cling to, with the arm rest cut in a way that doesn’t impede access.
 There are also several nooks and crannies to squirrel away things for when you might need them.

 What are we talking about in terms of capacity?

 If it’s people, five can fit in a pinch, though four is better.
-Those who are relegated to the rear won’t be too put out, but the front remains the place to be.
+Those who are relegated to the rear aren’t too put out, but the front remains the place to be.
 Underneath the rear bench is additional storage for things like groceries or anything people would rather not leave in the bed.
 It’s handy and the rear bench remains up for easy access, but it’s also easier to stuff things in the footwell like you usually do anyway.

 How about tech?